Welcome to the Four Kingdoms

 Are YOU ready for battle?

-Join the four in a seven-book escapade into breathtaking worldbuilding - a land of mages, darkness, slow-burning romance, and deadly political intrigue.
+Join the four in a six-book escapade into breathtaking worldbuilding - a land of mages, darkness, slow-burning romance, and deadly political intrigue.
 Here, epic legends are made...

 Four teens may be the only hope of saving the world.